GitTimeraider/OPNSense-DDNS-DirectAdmin/Readme.md

 ### Step 2: Position the Script

-The `directadmin_ddns.sh` script can live anywhere you fancy, as long as you update the location in `actions_daddns.conf`
+Choose either `directadmin_ddns.sh_MULTIDOMAINS` or `directadmin_ddns.sh_SUBDOMAINSONLY` based on your needs (see "Choosing Your Script" above), then rename it to `directadmin_ddns.sh`.
+The script can live anywhere you fancy, as long as you update the location in `actions_daddns.conf`

 ## ⚙️ Configuration